 Install and activate Variation Swatches for WooCommerce first.
 Then, you will notice a new menu called Swatches on your admin dashboard.
 Click on it.

-It will take you to the plugin dashboard, from where you can make all sorts of adjustments.
+It will take you to the plugin dashboard, where you can make all sorts of adjustments.
 In addition, there’s a video tutorial attached to the customizer in case you need assistance.

 In the free version of the plugin, your customization options will extend to enabling color swatches, images swatches, auto convert dropdowns to labels, choosing your swatch shape, and disabling the default plugin stylesheet.

-The critical thing to mention is if you’re planning to pimp up your color or image swatches, you will first need to set product attributes from your WordPress Dashboard and then ultimately customize those from the plugin dashboard.
+If you’re planning to pimp up your color or image swatches, you will first need to set product attributes from your WordPress Dashboard and then ultimately customize those from the plugin dashboard.

 To do this, head over to Products → Attributes.

-From here, you can add as many attributes as you want, then head back to the plugin dashboard and edit them from there.
+You can add as many attributes as you want, then head back to the plugin dashboard and edit them from there.